 And you can experience a magical Santorini sunset from the water by taking a tour over to the neighbouring island of Thirassia for a fraction of the price of a regular caldera boat tour.

-The beaches are free, seafood is cheap and accommodation away from the caldera edge and the main towns are beautiful, with large rooms and often swimming pools.
+The beaches are free, seafood is cheap, Greek salad is amazing and accommodation away from the caldera edge and the main towns are beautiful, with large rooms and often swimming pools.
 Try wonderful villages like Pyrgos, Megalochiri and Akrotiri.
 And don’t forget to see ancient Akrotiri – it’s the hidden and surprising Pompeii of Greece and even possibly the real city of Atlantis!

 Read more | One day in Santorini | A day trip itinerary